Yep, the false notion of two sides that must somehow be balanced has a lot to answer for.

 DonCC

-Als Antwort auf Natasha Jay 🇪🇺 • • •I gave up on the BBC a long time ago.
+Als Antwort auf Natasha 🇪🇺 • • •I gave up on the BBC a long time ago.
 Not even the World Service is worthy my attention anymore.

 I cannot believe that the public service broadcaster of my youth has turned into yet another news service fawning to the extreme right-wing concept of "balance" in reporting.